-BUDGET 1.
-BOOTSINGTON Study Director 2.
-Administrative and research stars ass.
-3. Secretary (parting) + commissioned papers 4.
-Infrastructure (Office, mailing atc (4 consol carlons Seminians G. Commissioned proses g.Meetings of the Commission .
-Publications and communication 8.
-Travel, Affrenent, Thme, postage, and To.Incidental Expenses
+BUDGET

+- 1. Coordinator

+- 2. Administrative and research staff

+- 3. Consultants

+- 4. Infrastructure (Office, mailing etc.)

+- 5. Consultations

+- 6. Commissioned papers

+- 7. Meetings of the Commission

+- 8. Publications and communication

+- 9. Travel

+- 10. Incidental Expenses

 COMMUNICATIONS

 The staff of the Commission should prepare a list of the appropriate publics in North America.
 These publics should be informed of the establishment of the commission and its progress.
 The list should include the appropriate organizations and institutions, the community of lay-leaders, scholars and Jewish educators, a selected list of Foundations and international constituencies in Israel and in other Jewish communities.